googlearchive/observe-js/README.md

 });
 ```

 PathObserver will report a change whenever the value obtained by the corresponding path expression (e.g. `obj.foo.bar`) would return a different value.

+Of note, WRT Path Observation
-Note that if the path is ever unreachable, the value is considered to be `undefined`.
+ * If the path is ever unreachable, the value is considered to be `undefined`.
+ * If the path is empty (e.g. `''`), it is said to be the empty path and its value is its root object.
+ * PathObservation respects values on the prototype chain

 ### ArrayObserver